BuzzshowNetwork/BuzzShowToken/README.md

 # BuzzShowToken

-BuzzShow GLDY Token Smartcontract
+BuzzShow GLDY Token Smart Contract

-This is the code for the Ethereum ERC20 SmartContract for the BuzzShow GLDY Token.
+This is the code for the Ethereum ERC20 Smart Contract for the BuzzShow GLDY Token.

 The contract is built on top of OpenZeppelin smart contracts library using Truffle Suite Framework.